Zemyoro/repo/README.md

 ## Want to add tweaks?

-Message me on Discord (Zemyoro#5212) if you want to add tweak/s
+Message me on Discord (Zemyoro#5212) if you want to add tweaks.